nswarm/protox/README.md

 There's a big downside though: that's a lot of boilerplate!
 It's also very brittle -- there's a lot of ways to mess it up when writing it by hand across many types.

-That's where protoffi comes in.
+That's where idlx comes in.
 It generates code like the above so that you don't have to, eliminating the possibility of hand-written bugs.